1

 use merc_utilities::test_logger;

-use crate::ProtectionIndex;
+use super::ProtectionIndex;

-use crate::ProtectionSet;
+use super::ProtectionSet;

 #[test]